 "We have to be careful about who controls these very powerful AI systems." - Yoshua Bengio, AI pioneer

-Elon Musk is pursuing damages from OpenAI and Microsoft.
+Elon Musk is pursuing huge damages from OpenAI and Microsoft!
 He claims he was defrauded after the organization shifted from its nonprofit mission to a for-profit structure.
 The lawsuit seeks up to 134 billion dollars while alleging a breach of the founding agreement.

 The defendants deny all allegations.
 They describe the suit as a baseless harassment campaign to slow down a competitor.
-They believe the legal action is a move to gain attention before the case eventually heads to trial later this year.
+They believe the legal action is a move to gain attention before the case eventually heads to trial later in 2026.

 Musk left the board in 2018 before starting his own company.
 Friction grew after OpenAI gave Microsoft a major stake.
 This transition allowed the software giant to back for-profit operations while keeping the original nonprofit arm in control of the startup.